Prevention begins with You and your manager/ supervisor

 The Health and Safety Office through its advisory remit and support function, endeavours to ensure that the Functional Heads of the University and their constituent Colleges/Schools/Departments/Centres/Units comply, as appropriate, with current and developing health and safety legislation.
 The Office endeavours also, in accordance with the Safety, Health and Welfare at Work Act 2005, to promote the proactive prevention of accidents\ill-health of UCC employees and those who may be effected by the work of those employees.

-The University Health and Safety Office reports to the Corporate Secretary & Director of HR.
-The Office is led by the University Safety Officer Mr. John Ring and is assisted by a team of two administrative staff, supported subject to funding, by occasional/ sessional consultants and trainers.
+The University Health and Safety Office reports to the Corporate Secretary.
+The Office is led by the University Safety Officer Mr. John Ring and is assisted by a team of two administrative staff, supported subject to funding, by an occasional/ sessional consultant OHP and a number of safety trainers.

 The Health and Safety Office advises the Corporate Secretary and the management of Functional Areas/ Colleges and their constituent Schools/Departments/Centres/Units on: